mnaoumov/obsidian-fix-require-modules/README.md

 | ------- | ------ |
 | ✔      | ✔     |

-If you need to clear the `require` cache, you can invoke the `Fix Require Modules: Clear Cache` command.
+If you need to clear the `require` cache, you can invoke the `CodeScript Toolkit: Clear Cache` command.

 ### Source maps